DCC-EX/dcc-ex.github.io/docs/about/contributing/donate/index.rst

   `Github Sponsors <https://github.com/sponsors/DCC-EX>`_

 We are DCC-EX on GitHub Sponsors.
-You can also donate from our CommandStation-EX repository page by scrolling down the right side column.
+You can also donate from our |EX-CS| repository page by scrolling down the right side column.

 By Mail: You may send checks made out to DCC-EX to:
 DCC-EX